The medications used for OCD fall into four categories:

 - Anti-consultants (Depakote)-see medication section on Bipolar Disorder for a thorough discussion of this medication

 These medications all have short term and long-term side effects, and generally take 12 weeks to work.
 Partial gradual response is the rule, and this can be improved with appropriate therapy (exposure and response prevention).
-Frequently medication can be avoided, or the use of multiple medications can be eliminated with the Whole Psychiatry approach (digestion, nutrition, immunity, infection, inflammation, detoxification, hormonal balance, lifestyle, and meditation).
+Frequently medication can be avoided, or the use of multiple medications can be eliminated with the The Center for Whole Psychiatry + Brain Recovery approach (digestion, nutrition, immunity, infection, inflammation, detoxification, hormonal balance, lifestyle, and meditation).

 Supplements for OCD